Products get free shipping over $75, or $6 flat rate across Canada!

 What is the cost of a professional chemical peel at your Surrey clinic?

-Chemical peels are considered an elective, cosmetic procedure.
+Note: chemical peels are considered an elective, cosmetic procedure.
 They are not covered by Medical Services Plan (MSP) in British Columbia, nor most private insurance companies.
-Our on-staff physician is happy to refer you to a dermatologist if you are seeking insured services for something like severe acne, or otherwise.

 Back to top